Bat care and repairs

 We offer a repair and refurbishment service on all Keeley cricket bats!
 They are £50 each.
 It's very simple, send your bat in to us with a note with your name and address attached to the bat.
 Make sure you add a note saying what you would like done and what stickers you would like put back on the bat.

-Please note, we would advise against sending your bat covers with the bat, we don't need them and they may get lost.
+We would advise against sending your bat covers with the bat, we don't need them and they may get lost.
 However we do advise that there is sufficient padding material such as bubble wrap or cardboard to prevent damage during transit.

 The address to send your bat: